 Yoga is a low-impact, effective way to relax tight muscles and build strength—which can help relieve lower back pain.
 Try these 3 beginner-level poses and see if you find relief.
-Remember to take it slow and check with your doctor first.
+Remember to take it slow and stop if the pain gets worse.

-The sphinx pose stretches your lower back muscles and is sometimes recommended for people who have sciatica pain from a herniated disc.
+The sphinx pose puts your lower back muscles in a more relaxed position and is sometimes recommended for people who have sciatica pain from a herniated disc.
 You need to lie on the ground, so use a yoga mat or thick towel.

 - Lie flat on your stomach with your legs straight.
 Keep your forearms on the ground next to you, tucked in close to your sides.

-- On an inhale, tighten your legs and raise your chest off the ground using your back muscles.
-Your forearms should rest on the ground.
+- On an inhale, tighten your legs and raise your chest off the ground by pushing with your arms.
+Your forearms and palms should stay on the ground.

 - Your hips, legs, and feet should maintain contact with the ground, and your elbows should be aligned directly under your shoulders.